endeavourhealth/InformationManager/Transforms/README.md

 c) R2EMISVisionImporter

-CTV3TPPImporter,OPCSImporter, ICD1OImporter,Discovery maps- may be run in any order after that
+d) CTV3TPPImporter,OPCSImporter, ICD1OImporter,Discovery maps,The UTL value set- may be run in any order after that

 # Transitive closure (independent of the aboce)